jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 As with all parameters, one can also pass expressions which evaluate to the data types that the method is expecting.

-## Inheritance
+## Multifile projects and Class Inheritance

 As with Java, C++ base classes can be extended.
-A derived class does not inherit the base classes:
+The resultant __derived class__, however, does _not_ inherit the base class':

 + constructor
 + destructor